home

 • 27 / 28 September - Unwinding, from cocoon to silk thread

-The themed days take place at various locations in the Ballenberg, Swiss Open-Air Museum, details can be found on the daily schedule.
+The themed days take place in various buildings across the Swiss Open-Air Museum.
+Details can be found in the daily schedule.

 19 / 20 JulyFairytale Weekend